 “This is a revolution still to be resolved.”

 And if Mursi goes?
 It seems hypothetical now, but Badr and his team have a post-Mursi plan: the constitutional court chief would be interim head of state with a small technocrat cabinet.

 For many, exasperated by power cuts, shortage of fuel and rising prices, a return to army rule would be welcome - though the military insists it wants no such responsibility.
 Its chief, appointed by Mursi, has urged “a framework for consensus.”

 One military source told Reuters the army was ready for all eventualities after June 30 – “but we will not interfere unless the situation seems to be heading towards violent conflict.”

 Army chief Abdel Fattah al-Sisi has said troops will “defend the state and what is sacred to the people” - that, the source said, included their rights to protest.

 As the rallies approach, Egyptians have decisions to make.

-Ahmed Mahmoud, 30, a labourer from Alexandria is already in the capital to make his voice heard: "I want to tell Mursi loud and clear he needs to go since he has failed to meet the demands of our revolution, for a better life and freedom," he said.
+Ahmed Mahmoud, 30, a laborer from Alexandria is already in the capital to make his voice heard: “I want to tell Mursi loud and clear he needs to go since he has failed to meet the demands of our revolution, for a better life and freedom,” he said.

-"We are tired and cannot take it any more.
-We want to live."
+“We are tired and cannot take it anymore.
+We want to live.”